rivques/drag-racer-track-v2/README.md

 2. Using a soldering iron, insert the heat-set inserts.
 It may help to slightly counterbore the holes with a 5/32in bit, to help the inserts seat.
 It's important that the inserts go in as straight as possible.
 3. Modify the beam-break sensors by carefully drilling out their bolt holes to 1/8 in.
 Then, for the emitters, terminate their wires with a female DuPont connector.
 For the receivers, extend their wires to ~320mm and terminate with female DuPont.
 4. Bolt the various electronics onto the 3D-printed frame.
 The mainboard, motor controller, and LED board are installed on standoffs.
+5. Neaten up the cables with zip ties.
+6. Bolt the pieces together and connect the electronics to the mainboard.

 ## Bill Of Materials
 * 2x [Adafruit beam-break 3mm sensors](https://www.adafruit.com/product/2167)